fkozmik/NixOS-work-config/README.md

 - `configuration.nix`: Entrypoint
 - `flake.nix`: Only the Cosmic DE build ATM.
-- `Base`: Folder containing DEs and configurations subject to change
+- `DesktopEnvironments`: Folder containing DEs.
 - `Users`: Folder containing personal configurations.
 - `_nixos-work-hidden`: Using a private repo, as GitIgnored files aren't symlinked into the store while using Flakes.